rawpixel-vincent/sd-cpu-docker/README.md

-# Docker container with stable diffusion scripts
+# Docker container with stable diffusion scripts running with the CPU only

 ## Build